Skip to Main Content

 How the Revenued Business Card compares to other business cards

-It’s hard to compare the Revenued Business Card + Flex Line to traditional cards because of its unique funding and payback structure, but it shares a few features of traditional business cards, including its rewards program.
+It’s hard to compare the Revenued Business Card + Flex Line because of its unique funding and payback structure, and it shares very few features with traditional business cards.

 If you’re looking for a new business card and you have fair or average credit, the Revenued Business Card + Flex Line may be one of your only options.
 But if you’re close to a good credit score, consider these alternatives: